kraulain/slides_show/README.md

 ## Presentation on Virtual Reality

-Slideshow for my talk on VR at Google I/O extended Buea 2017.
+Slideshow for talk on the role of women in navigating the new economy.

 [View the presentation]( https://kraulain.github.io/slides_show/index.html)